-Financing strategy
+Financing Strategy

 Our financing strategy is designed to increase the size of our MBS portfolio by borrowing against a substantial portion of the market value of the MBS in our portfolio.
-We typically utilize repurchase agreements to finance the acquisition of our MBS and, in certain cases, enter into interest rate swap agreements (or Swaps) to hedge the interest rate risk associated with these repurchase agreements.
-At September 30, 2007, we had \$6.314 billion outstanding under repurchase agreements, a portion of which was hedged with Swaps having a notional amount of \$3.198 billion.
-At September 30, 2007, our asset-to-equity ratio was 9.3 to 1.
+We currently utilize repurchase agreements to finance our Agency MBS and a portion of our legacy non-Agency MBS acquired prior to July 2007 and, in certain cases, enter into interest rate swap agreements (or Swaps) to hedge the interest rate risk associated with a portion of our short-term repurchase agreements.
+At June 30, 2009, we had \$7.952 billion outstanding under repurchase agreements, a portion of which was hedged with active Swaps having a notional amount of \$3.220 billion.
+At June 30, 2009, our overall debt-to-equity ratio was approximately 4.8 to 1.